Estelle Guéville

 Estelle Guéville's picture

-Estelle holds a B.A. in History, a B.A. in Art History and an M.A. in History from Université Paris 1 Panthéon Sorbonne.
-Before joining Yale’s PhD program in Medieval Studies, she worked for several cultural institutions in France and the Gulf.
+She holds a B.A. in History, a B.A. in Art History and an M.A. in History from Université Paris 1 Panthéon Sorbonne.
+She is currently pursuing her PhD at Yale University, is Associate Researcher at the Bibliothèque nationale de France, and Visiting Researcher at the LaMOP (Université Paris 1).
+Before joining Yale’s PhD program in Medieval Studies, she worked as a curator for several cultural institutions in France and the Gulf.

 Please don’t hesitate to reach out if you share interests or have questions about her work.